dataobservatory-eu/ccsi/content/post/2021-11-08-indicator_findable/index.md

 authors: ["daniel_antal"]

-tags: ["music","data-as-service", "API", "metadata", "FAIR principle", "data interoperability", "better documentation", "data curation"]
+tags: ["Cultural & Creative Sectors and Industries Observatory","Metadata", "FAIR", "Data interoperability", "Better documentation", "Data curation"]

 summary: "Many people ask if we can really add value to free data that can be downloaded from the Internet by anybody.
 We do not only work with easy-to-download data, but we know that free, public data usually requires a lot of work to become really valuable.
 To start with, it is not always easy to find."